By Grace Walsh published

 In February 2020, the new plastic polymer £20 notes were issued by the Bank of England.
 Much like when new notes have been created in the past, there was quickly a scramble to find out when the old ones expire because once they're out of circulation, you can't use them anymore.

-Luckily though, old money notes don’t just expire out of the blue.
-The Bank of England, who issues new currency to England, always gives six months notice and that period has not been announced yet.
+Luckily, old money notes don’t just expire out of the blue.
+The Bank of England, who issues new currency to England, always gives six months' notice before bidding farewell to old notes altogether—and it appears that that notice has finally come.

-So when do the old £20 notes expire and what do you do if you still got some in your wallet?
+So when do the old £20 notes expire and what do you do if you still have some in your wallet?

 When do the old £20 notes expire?